Shangxpss/EnglishTutor/analyse/2023NationOne.md

 C. It is turning into a seasonal industry.
 D. It is gaining popularity among females.

 I was about 13 when an uncle gave me a copy of Jostein Gaarder’s Sophie’s World.
-It was full of ideas that were new to me, so I spent the summer with my head in and out of that book.
-It spoke to me and brought me into a world of philosophy (哲学).
+It was full of ideas that were new to me, so I spent the summer with my head in and out of that book. **It spoke to me and brought me into a world of philosophy (哲学).**

 That love for philosophy lasted until I got to college.
 Nothing kills the love for philosophy faster than people who think they understand Foucault, Baudrillard, or Confucius better than you — and then try to explain them.

 Eric weiner’s The Socrates Express: In Search of Life Lessons from Dead Philosophers reawakened my love for philosophy. **It is not an explanation but an invitation to think and experience philosophy.**

 Weiner starts each chapter with a scene on a train ride between cities and then frames each philosopher’s work in the context (背景) of one thing they can help us do better.
-The end result is a read in which we learn to wonder like Socrates, see like Thoreau, listen like Schopenhauer, and have no regrets like Nietzsche.
-This, more than a book about undestanding philosophy, **is a book abour learning to use philosophy to improve a life.**
+The end result is a read in which we learn to wonder like Socrates, see like Thoreau, listen like Schopenhauer, and have no regrets like Nietzsche. **This, more than a book about understanding philosophy, is a book abour learning to use philosophy to improve a life.**

 He makes philosophical thought an appealing exercise that improves the quality of our experiences, and he does so with plenty of humor.
 Weiner enters into conversation with some of the most important philosophers in history, and he becomes part of that crowd in the process by decoding (解读) their messages and adding his own interpretation.